-Precertification: The procedures used to determine the medical necessity of the treatment prior to the service.
+Precertification: The procedures used to determine the medical necessity of the treatment prior to the service, or within 48 hours or the next business day after the service in the case of medical emergency.
 Also referred to as prior authorization.